BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

 }
 ```

 As usual, make sure to insert your proper user name and password from `~/.bitcoin/bitcoin.conf`.
-Here, they're placed as the arguments for `Auth::UserPass`.
+Here, they're used as the arguments for `Auth::UserPass`.

 > :link: **TESTNET vs MAINNET:** And, as usual, use port 8332 for mainnet.